Bubblin-Superbooks/we/interim/prepared.markdown

 As before she seemed somehow to speak for me and through me, developing my own thoughts to the end.
 But there was something so morbid in her tone that I could not refrai…  with an effort I drew out a "No."

 "No," I said.
 "You, you are mocking

-"

-She burst out laughing loudly, too loudly.
+"She burst out laughing loudly, too loudly.
 Swiftly, in a second, she laughed herself to some unseen edge, stumbled, and fell over Silence.

 She stood up, put her hands upon my shoulders, and looked into me for a long while.
 Then she pulled me toward her and everything seemed to have disappeared save her sharp, hot lips